anypay/merchant-app/README.md

     #TODO write setup for android building

 # To build for the android store, run:
-flutter build appbundle --target-platform android-arm,android-arm64,android-x64
+flutter build appbundle --release --target-platform android-arm,android-arm64,android-x64

 # To build for android devices
-flutter build apk
+flutter build apk --release